mihkhub/cmakea/README.md

-# To build, test and package software.
+# To build, test and package software in Action.